TwoFistedJustice/weather/readme.md

 you can just change the value of the variables "darkSkyKey" and "mapQuestKey" to the string value of the respective keys.

+**INSTALLING THE APP**
+Extact the zip file to a location of your preference.
+Open the location in terminal.
+Install the dependencies using `npm` and the `--save` switch.

 **USING THE APP**